p4ulor/Battleships/README.md

 - Done alone, due to some group complications, but gave me a lot of motivation and I learned a lot.
 So it was actually a very good thing for me
 - Thank you professors Pedro Felix and Filipe Freitas for the help
 - Done in the winter, which is a season I don't like very much for the lack of sun and the cold, but in a sense it helps me focus and calms my mind.
 At the same time, I did 2 other hard subjects: Introduction to Programming in the Web ([IPW](https://github.com/isel-leic-ipw/).
 90% alone) and C language and Assembly (PSC, alone). **I grew a lot as a programmer in the winter semester of 2022.** I wished developing web-apps wasn't so pushed towards the end of the course...
 - Thankfully, I had Three 6 Mafia and Svicideboys to dwell into this challenging semester.
 Music was very helpful for me in order to have the right mindset and energy.
 In some instances, the loneliness of this path and the expectation of great challenges to come while in the cold of these nights reminded that it all depended on me.
 To go long with this, the gangsta mindset coming from my favorite artists made me man up and put in work.
 When you see the code and this work, just know that I was bangin' memphis rap while doing it.
 Putting in work while in the cold study-rooms and in the darkness of winter.
 This is T6M, and specially Mystic Stylez, fueled & certified code 😤😈.
-Now, I'll continue this journey while Ridin' N' Da Chevy...
+Now, I'll continue Ridin' N' Da Chevy...

 <p align="center">
     <img style="width: 350px; margin: auto auto;" src="./docs/imgs/vibe-albums.jpg" />